KeyboardKit/KeyboardKit/Readmes/Keyboard-Types.md

 `KeyboardContext` has a `keyboardType` that can be used to get and set the current keyboard type.
 However, this will not have any effect unless you actually use the type to create a keyboard view that you present to the user.

-With SwiftUI, you can observe the `ObservableKeyboardContext` environment object and use its `keyboardType` to create a keyboard view.
+With SwiftUI, you can observe the `KeyboardContext` environment object and use its `keyboardType` to create a keyboard view.
 This will automatically change the UI when the `keyboardType` value changes.

 Have a look at the demo application for some inspiration.
 It supports a couple of different keyboard views and uses the observable context as described above.